saeedashrafy/learn/README.md

 Simplify UI creation with less boilerplate code, intuitive state management, and seamless integration with Kotlin, enabling faster and more flexible app development.

 ## What challenges does Compose address?
-#### When we write code, we create modules that consist of multiple units.
-Coupling is the dependency among units in different modules and reflects the ways in which parts of one module influence parts of other modules.
-Cohesion is instead the relationship between the units within a module, and indicates how well grouped the units in the module are.
+#### Coupling vs. Cohesion in Software Design
+#### When writing maintainable software, our goal is to minimize coupling (dependencies between modules) and maximize cohesion (how well units within a module are grouped).
++ Coupling:  The dependency between units in different modules.
+High coupling means changes in one module require changes in others.
++ Cohesion: The relationship between units within a module.
+High cohesion means the module’s units are well-organized and focused.

 ![sepration of concern](https://miro.medium.com/v2/resize:fit:1024/1*fW9xf6fwPtxxNOIntoWBeA.png)

 ### When writing maintainable software, our goal is to minimize coupling and maximize cohesion.
 #### When we have highly coupled modules, making a change to code in one place means having to make many other changes to other modules.

-#### The view model provides data to the layout.
-It turns out there can be a lot of dependencies
-#### a lot of coupling between the view model and the layout
+### The Problem with Traditional Android UI Development

+#### In traditional Android development, the ViewModel provides data to the XML layout, creating tight coupling between the two.
+This leads to:

++ High dependency: Changes in the ViewModel often require changes in the layout.
++ Boilerplate code: XML layouts and ViewModel bindings require repetitive code.
++ Complex state management: Managing UI state across lifecycle events can be error-prone.

 ![viewModel](https://miro.medium.com/v2/resize:fit:1400/0*KqhjlWMPRossggev)

 ### exmaple of high coupling between view(xml) and viewModel